 Research indicates that, for various reasons, the majority of children and young people will not formally and directly disclose abuse that is still occurring.
-As a result, Irish FA staff and volunteers may find themselves in a position whereby they need to respond to concerns that they may have rather than to a direct disclosure.
+As a result Irish FA staff and volunteers may find themselves in a position whereby they need to respond to concerns that they may have rather than to a direct disclosure.

-Although most issues that Irish FA staff and volunteers will have to deal with in relation to safeguarding will be issues of poor practice, as identified in section 5.5, rather than abuse, it is still essential to respond appropriately and promptly.
+Although most issues Irish FA staff and volunteers will have to deal with in relation to safeguarding will be linked to poor practice, as identified in section 5.5, rather than abuse, it is still essential to respond appropriately and promptly.

 It is a culture of poor practice that is not child centred, and where concerns are not dealt with, that opens the door to possible abuse occurring.

-Staff and volunteers should report concerns pertaining to the welfare of a child or young person to the Child Welfare Department.
-If the Child Welfare Department is unavailable, staff should contact statutory services or the NSPCC Helpline for advice on 0808 800 5000.
+Staff and volunteers should report concerns pertaining to the welfare of a child or young person to the Safeguarding Team.
+If the team is unavailable, staff should contact statutory services or the NSPCC Helpline for advice on 0808 800 5000.